 - the radial nerve, which runs down the thumb side of your arm

 - the ulnar nerve, which runs down the little finger side of your arm

 These nerves or their branches can get pinched in several places as they travel down your arm.
 This often occurs near your elbow or wrist, where bones and other structures form tunnels and small passageways your nerves must travel through.

 Here are some of the more common causes of a pinched nerve in your arm.

 Median nerve compression

 Carpal tunnel syndrome (CTS) is the most common nerve compression syndrome.
-The median nerve gets compressed as it travels through the carpal tunnel in your wrist.
+In this condition, the carpal tunnel compresses the median nerve as it travels through the carpal tunnel in your wrist.
 The carpal tunnel is a tight space in the wrist with lots of bones and tendons.

 Repeatedly extending and flexing your wrist can lead to compression by reducing the size of the carpal tunnel.
 Repetitive movements of your wrists frequently cause carpal tunnel syndrome.